rdegges/django-twilio/README.rst

 Django-twilio makes it easy to use Twilio in your Django projects.

-twilio 5.x SDK support works for the 0.8 version.
+Version 0.9.0 supports twilio 6.x and django 1.8-2.0.

-Please see version 0.9.0a1 for twilio 6.x support.
-Stable release is on the way.
+For legacy twilio (5.x SDK), please see the 0.8 version.

 Documentation
 -------------